Siikakala/random_powershell/ResolumeControl/README.md

 Other usage is light alerts via MQTT messages.
 This is used in food orders, where the vendor can press a button and then colored alerts in different places gets triggered, lights (via Resolume Arena) being one of the destinations.
+The MQTT routine can be disabled if not needed,

 These two are just examples, the groundwork is now done for further integrations.
 Resolume Arena has quite nice [OSC API](https://resolume.com/support/en/osc) with [lot of endpoints](https://resolume.com/download/Manual/OSC/OSC%20list.txt)

 The OSC library uses .NET 3.5 which limits the script to Windows platform.

 You need to be in the same directory as the script when running it.
 It requires no run-time parameters as those are defined in the support files explained below.
-Can be ran from Task Scheduler, just remember to set the working directory correctly.
-Script doesn't have gracefull shutdown for Task Scheduler but can be shut down gracefully with CTRL-C when ran from PowerShell prompt.
+Can be ran from Task Scheduler or as a service, just rememberto set the working directory correctly.
+Script doesn't have gracefull shutdown for headless running but can be shut down gracefully with CTRL-C when ran from PowerShell prompt.

+I have plans to convert this to be ran as a service, with possibility to hot-reload the configuration YAML.

 Script is ran simply by:
 ```